-Pro-Chancellor, I have pleasure in presenting Professor Roger Webster, former Executive Dean of the Faculty of Arts, Professional and Social Studies and Professor of Literary Studies at the University for the award of an Honorary Fellowship by LJMU in 2017 for his outstanding contribution to arts and cultural education.
+Professor Roger Webster is the former Executive Dean of the Faculty of Arts, Professional and Social Studies and Professor of Literary Studies at the university.
+He was awarded an Honorary Fellowship by LJMU in 2017 for his outstanding contribution to arts and cultural education.

-Roger was born in Liverpool and spent the first 5 years of his life in Liverpool where his father was Head of English at the Liverpool Institute and taught Paul McCartney, George Harrison and others of that inspirational generation.
+Roger was born in Liverpool and spent the first 5 years of his life there; his father was Head of English at the Liverpool Institute and taught Paul McCartney, George Harrison, Peter Sissons and others of that inspirational generation.

-The family moved to Dorset when the young Roger was 6, leaving behind what he refers to as the black and white memories’ of foggy days, dark buildings, docks, the overhead railway and trams – not the colourful Liverpool of today.
+The family moved to Dorset when Roger was 6 years old, leaving behind what he refers to as the sketchy ‘black and white memories’ of foggy days, dark buildings, docks, the overhead railway and trams – not the colourful Liverpool of today.

-These brokered relationships provided an authentic pathway for students into the new digital industries – it also paved the way for the city to become Capital of Culture.
-And as lead Dean of Faculty, he was also responsible for capital projects such as the John Lennon Art and Design Building and the Redmonds Building.
+These relationships provided an authentic pathway and experiences for students into the new digital, creative and cultural industries – and also contributed to city’s bid to become European Capital of Culture in 2008.
+As lead Dean of Faculty, he was also responsible for two major capital projects, the John Lennon Art and Design Building, and the Redmonds Building.

 “Roger is truly part of that history, his is a story of commitment and passion for this university, he has dedicated his life to transforming the lives of his students and staff through the engine of higher education and it is a testament to his integrity and character that after a long career at the very top of this institution, the news of his fellowship was met with widespread delight and affection.”

 – Broadcaster Roger Philips speaking at Professor Webster’s inauguration as a fellow in 2017